kootepe/fluxrs/docs/file_formats.md

 - plot_id
   - Arbitrary id of the measurement plot
+  - plot_id needs to be possible to tie in with chamber height data
 - start_time
   - Time when chamber was placed down
 - snow_depth